Velocity dispersion functions of pressure-supported galaxies in EAGLE simulations with varying active galactic nucleus feedback: Data

-We derive the rotational velocity ($v$) based on the angular momentum of stellar particles.
-To compute $v$, we first calculate the total angular momentum vector of a galaxy ($\textbf{J}_{\rm tot}$) based on the relative positions ($\textbf{x}_{i}$) and relative velocities ($\textbf{v}_{i}$) of stellar particles with respect to the center of the galaxy:
+We derived the rotational velocity ($v$) based on the angular momentum of stellar particles.
+To compute $v$, we first calculated the total angular momentum vector of a galaxy ($\textbf{J}_{\rm tot}$) based on the relative positions ($\textbf{x}_{i}$) and relative velocities ($\textbf{v}_{i}$) of stellar particles with respect to the center of the galaxy: